docstra-dev/docstra/core/README.md

 Docstra is designed to integrate smoothly into your existing project environment.
 When run from within an active repository, Docstra creates a dedicated `.docstra` folder in the root directory to store all generated embeddings and essential project files, keeping your documentation assets organized and easily accessible.
 This `.docstra` folder also houses a `.env` file for environment variables, including the required OpenAI API key.
 If the user has not yet added an API key, Docstra will prompt for one when the tool is run; the key can also be provided as a command-line argument.
 Once entered, the key is securely stored in `.docstra/.env`, allowing for streamlined future usage without additional prompts.

+The `.env` file in the `.docstra` folder is automatically loaded when Docstra starts, making it the primary location for environment variables like API keys.
+This ensures your sensitive credentials are kept separate from your code and configuration.

 ### Running Docstra

 Docstra offers both CLI and FastAPI server options.